genemine/IsoFrog/README.md

 ## 4. Usage
 We provide a demo script to show how to run IsoFrog.
-To test IsoFrog by on an independent test dataset, run the following command from command line:
+To test IsoFrog on an independent test dataset, run the following command from the command line:

 ```bash
 python run_IsoFrog_traintest.py
 ```

-This command will first build a model on the training data and then make predictions on the test data.
+With this command, we will first build a model on the training data and then make predictions on the test data.

 ## 5. Contact